ArthurZucker/Crypto-TP/README.md

 # CRYPTAvancée
-Here, in order to work on the TP, use `telnet crypta.fil.cool` Use `-x` for encryption of the datastream
+Here, in order to work on the TP, use `telnet crypta.fil.cool`

-## Regristration :
-I used `openssl ecparam -name wap-wsg-idm-ecid-wtls7 -genkey -out private-key.pem` then `openssl ec -in private-key.pem -pubout -out public-key.pem`
-Now I have to sign a text :
-`openssl dgst -sha256 -sign private-key.pem  -out /tmp/sign.sha256 challenge.txt`
+# Connexion
+Use `python 0.0sign.py "string to sign"`.
+It should print out the hexadecimal string onbtained using the `private-key.pem`.

-## Exercices in TME room
+# Lab Work in TME room
+They are all available using `python 1.0TME.py <TME n°>`
 - [x] #5 TME 	#1 : équation linéaire diophantienne
 - [x] #7 TME 	#2 : théorème des restes chinois
 - [x] #11 TME 	#3 : ordre d'un groupe
 - [x] #13 TME 	#4 : pohlig

-- [x] Attaque admin
+# Bakka, server, digicode and friandise

-## Downloader and uploader :
+# Downloader and uploader :

-- Use downloader on "me", then should we modify line 382?
+- Use downloader on "me"
+- Use uploader on me with the new code, voiding the warranty